 What could be better than a single French braid?
 How about two?
 While double French braids may have been a look you wore back in your early school days, don’t rule it out as something to try today.
 The lovely style is seriously on-trend right now and perfect for casual occasions.
 Just make sure you part and section your hair carefully when creating this look.
 While French braids aren’t hard to do, they can be challenging to make even, so take your time to do them right.
 If you’re after an edgier take on double French braids, you can consider opting for double Dutch braids, which are also known as boxer braids, instead.

 For a cute and youthful take on the French braid hairstyle, you should consider rocking French braid pigtails.
 To create the look, start by creating a middle part.
 Then, French braid each side back to the nape of your neck.
 Instead of plaiting the rest, tie off your hair into two pigtails.
-The result will be a fun and stylish look that’s perfect for weekend outings, festivals and more.
+The result will be a fun and stylish look that’s perfect for weekend outings, concerts and more.
 Best of all, this style can work with a range of hair lengths.
 So, whether you’re rocking a lob or long flowing locks, you’ll be able to achieve this chic look.

 A French fishtail braid is a stunning look that combines two braid types into one.
 To create the style, start at the top of your head with a regular fishtail braid.
 To do so, split a section of your hair into two sides.
 Now, take a piece from the outer edge of one side and cross it over the to join the other.
 Repeat on the other side.
 Add the French braid element by repeating these steps while adding in extra loose hair from the sides of your head each time you cross a piece over.
 Repeat this process on either side until there is no free hair left to grab.
 Then, finish with a regular fishtail braid.